Resource Allocation via Backscatter-Aware Transmit Antenna Selection for Low-PAPR and Ultra-Reliable WSNs: Simulation and Results

 \subsection{Computational Efficiency vs. Performance Ceiling}

-A critical finding of this study is the relationship between the proposed heuristic and the Optimal Exhaustive Search (OES) baseline.
-While OES \cite{SOTA_3_Exhaustive_Search} defines the absolute performance ceiling—achieving zero BER at 8 dB—it requires a per-carrier exhaustive search across all $N_{sc}$ subcarriers.

-As detailed in Table \ref{tab:complexity_analysis}, our proposed BC-TAS heuristic demonstrates a significant efficiency advantage over traditional spatial multiplexing detectors.
-Specifically, the BC-TAS framework completes the simulation in 79.16 seconds, whereas the MMSE 4x4 baseline requires 181.69 seconds.
-In high-performance GPU-accelerated environments, the proposed BC-TAS achieves execution times comparable to OES while providing a 2.3$\times$ speedup over conventional MMSE detectors, effectively bridging the gap between theoretical optimality and practical real-time constraints.
-This reduction in latency is vital for the energy-constrained, low-power nature of backscatter-assisted WSNs where rapid selection is required to maintain the sensing-communication link.
+While OES \cite{SOTA_3_Exhaustive_Search} defines the absolute performance ceiling (zero BER at 8~dB), it requires a per-carrier exhaustive search across all $N_{sc}$ subcarriers.
+As shown in Table~\ref{tab:complexity_analysis}, our BC-TAS heuristic demonstrates a $2.3\times$ speedup over conventional MMSE detectors, completing the simulation in 79.16 seconds compared to 181.69 seconds for MMSE 4$\times$4.
+In GPU-accelerated environments, BC-TAS achieves execution times comparable to OES while bridging the gap between theoretical optimality and practical real-time constraints.
+This latency reduction is vital for energy-constrained WSNs requiring rapid selection to maintain the sensing-communication link.